tickBit/Finding-k-in-Topic-Modeling/README.md

 ## Python version needed

-At the time of writing, the tmtoolkit needs Python 3.8-Python3.10.
+At the time of writing, tmtoolkit needs Python 3.8-Python 3.10.

 ## Some instructions